prashanth2/TestPerformance/README.md

 ﻿# Introduction
-A 4.7.2 .NET web application with EntityFramework 6.2.0 running on-premise completes http requests in less than 1.2 seconds.
-The same application deployed to azure using Service Fabric Windows 1803 with Containers and azure sql database premium, the performance drops to some requests completing in less than 4 seconds, others under 30 seconds, and a few under 90 seconds.
-Looking through the logs, we see errors and delays opening sql connections and running sql queries.
+A 4.7.2 .NET web application with EntityFramework 6.2.0 and SqlAzureExecutionStrategy running on-premise completes http requests in less than 1.2 seconds.
+The same application deployed to azure Service Fabric Windows 1803 with Containers and azure sql database premium, the performance drops as some requests complete in less than 4 seconds, others under 30 seconds, and a few under 90 seconds.
+Looking through the application logs, we see errors, retries, and delays opening sql connections and running sql queries.

+## About the repro test utilities
+* TestEntityFramework472 creates the database schema, tables, and rows
+* TestSqlDatabase472 opens sql connections and execute queries without a retry strategy.
+It is expected that every operation completes or fails in less than 1 second.
+Otherwise, the retry strategy will add compund delays and a simple operation that usually completes in less than 10 milliseconds would complete in a worst scenario of 2 minutes and 30 seconds.
+* TestHttpPerformance472 is used to measure the performance of the full application, not included in this repository.

 ## Repro in a machine just created
 ```